xRiddiK/CS2/README.md

 if your playing on an full end toaster, just leave it like that

+### IMPORTANT
+after you applied the new video config, !!!DONT CHANGE ANY GRAPHIC RELATED SETTINGS INGAME!!! if you do it will completely override the new config and you have to do it again!
 ## Language File
 just as in CS:GO, i also use an own language file in CS2 (just cuz, why not right?).